 Queen Mary uses a transparent ranking system to improve allocation of exchange spots open to students across the University.
 Your application will be assessed and given points on the basis of (4): a personal statement, academic grades, relevant contributions to the community (e.g. volunteering, extra-curricular activities), and completion of the "GO Abroad: Get Ready to Apply" e-learning module available from our QMplus resource page (updated and published annually when the application portal opens).
 This e-learning module provides in-depth information on finance and budgeting and aims to help you to prepare for studying abroad, ensuring it is right for your circumstances and covers preparing financially.

-Yes – students are made an offer that requires them to achieve and maintain a grade average of 60% (equivalent to a 2:1/letter grade B) with no failed modules from their Queen Mary studies up to and including the academic year before they study abroad.
+Yes – students are made an offer that requires them to achieve and maintain a weighted grade average of 60% (equivalent to a 2:1/letter grade B) with no failed modules from their Queen Mary studies up to and including the academic year before they study abroad.

 The academic year varies depending on the country you would like to go to.
 If you check the profiles for each partner institution on our website, there is a link to that university’s academic calendar so you can check the dates yourself.
 For example, partner institutions in New Zealand or Australia start their equivalent autumn semesters as early as July but most German institutions only start in October.